-To learn more about Nelson Mandela & Mandela Day, try the following resources:
+To learn more about Nelson Mandela & the end of apartheid in South Africa, try the following resources:

 Today is the anniversary of the 1789 storming of the Bastille, the fortress-like prison which was regarded as a symbol of the absolutism of the French monarchy.
 The event served as a rallying point and a symbolic act of rebellion and is often considered to mark the beginning of the French Revolution.

 To learn more about Bastille Day & the French Revolution, try the following resources:

 All of my posts on European history can be found here.

 All of my posts on revolutions can be found here.

 While John Adams suggested that July 2 would be "the most memorable epoch in the history of America," we have from the outset celebrated our independence on July 4.
 I hope that your day is filled with all of the "pomp and parade, with shows, games, sports, guns, bells, bonfires, and illuminations" that Adams himself would have wanted.

 To learn more about the American Revolution & our Founding Fathers, try the following resources:

 All of my posts about the Founding Era can be found here.

 All of my posts about revolutions can be found here.